Neutone/neutone_sdk/README.md

 INFO:__main__:Sample rate:  44100 | Buffer size:   2048 | Total delay:   2048 | (Buffering delay:   2048 | Model delay:      0)
 ```

 Running the speed benchmark will automatically compute the latency of the model at combinations of `sample_rate=(44100, 48000)` and `buffer_size=(128, 256, 512, 1024, 2048)`.
-This gives a general overview of what will happen with common DAW settings.
+This gives a general overview of what will happen for common DAW settings.
 The total delay is split into buffering delay and model delay.
-The model delay is reported by the model wrapped as explained [above](#delay).
+The model delay is reported by the creator of the model in the model wrapper as explained [above](#delay).
 The buffering delay is automatically computed by the SDK taking into consideration the combination of `(sample_rate, buffer_size)` specified by the wrapper (the native ones) and the one specified by the DAW at runtime.
 Running the model at its native `(sample_rate, buffer_size)` combination(s) will incur minimum delay.

 Similar to the speed benchmark above, the tested combinations of `(sample_rate, buffer_size)` can be specified from the CLI.
 Run `python -m neutone_sdk.benchmark benchmark-latency --help` for more info.